scc-digitalhub/docs/README.md

 Repository for the documentation of the platform.
-The documentation features two portals, aimed at different audiences: `user` and `dev`.
+The documentation features multiple portals, aimed at different audiences (`user`, `dev`, ...).

-To create a new page (the following example refers to the `user` portal, but the process for `dev` is equivalent):
+To create a new page (the following example refers to the `user` portal, but the process for others is equivalent):

 - Write a *.md* file within `user/docs`
 - Add it to the `nav` element in `/user/mkdocs.yml`

-Commit your changes to the `main` branch and the website will automatically be updated within a couple minutes.
+Commit your changes and the website will automatically be updated within a couple minutes.

 ## Test locally